robman2026/HASolarCellRemote/README.md

 # ☀️Samsung SolarCell Remote Card for Home Assistant

 A sleek, modern, and highly functional custom remote card for Home Assistant that mimics the minimalist Samsung SolarCell Remote (TM2180E/TM2360E).
-This project provides a pixel-perfect UI for controlling your Samsung TV with dedicated support for streaming services.
+This project provides a UI for controlling your Samsung TV with dedicated support for streaming services.

 ## ✨ Features
 * Dual-Layout Design: Separate configurations for Mobile and Desktop to ensure perfect ergonomics.